Dog Allergies

-" Dog allergies come in many different forms.
+There are many types of allergies.
 Some of the most common allergies are inhalant or seasonal allergies, food allergy, contact allergies and insect bite dermatitis.
 Canine allergies are actually a response of the body towards any foreign particles (also called allergens).
 This allergic reaction may appear more pronounced in some dogs, due to the genetic makeup of the dog.
 Dermal signs (skin), along with other systemic symptoms, which are associated with different allergic reactions, mainly characterize these allergies.
 A dog’s history is one of the most important factors when diagnosing any form of allergy.
 Clinical signs are also helpful when trying to diagnose an allergy.
 Dog allergy treatments are based on the underlying cause and symptoms.
-Usually anti–allergy drugs are effective."
+Usually anti–allergy drugs are effective.

 Different types of Dog Allergies: